hashkat/hashkat/docs/input.md

   network_state.dat
 ```

-Determines the file where all the simulated data is saved to.
+Determines the name of the file where all the simulated data is saved to.

 #### Stdout Basic